 Bang Khuang Cafe

-This cafe is hidden away in an old apartment block that has been better days.
-Once you go upstairs though you are greeted with an a cafe with lots of artistic flair and natural light.
+This cafe is hidden away in an old apartment block that has seen better days.
+Once you go upstairs though you are greeted with an a cafe with artistic flair and natural light.

 Located in the heart of Japantown on Le Thanh Ton, Shelter is a skinny building on a corner with lots of natural light.